+“Emotional baggage” is a term used to describe unresolved, lingering emotional issues or experiences from the past that continue to affect a person’s present thoughts, feelings, and behaviors.
 Unpacking and processing baggage alone is a lot to ask of yourself!
 Luckily, help is here.
 Talking to a therapist can help you think about how you handle affection, conflict, money, vulnerability, and so much more.
-If you’re in a relationship, couples counseling is safe space to establish healthier patterns and unpack your baggage with a neutral mediator present.
-Let’s talk more about exactly what emotional baggage, where it comes from, and what happens if you don’t deal with it.
+If you’re in a relationship, couples counseling is a safe space to establish healthier patterns and unpack your baggage with a neutral mediator present.
+Let’s talk more about exactly what emotional baggage is, where it comes from, and what happens if you don’t deal with it.

 What is Emotional Baggage?

 As we explained in more detail in this blog, emotional baggage has a lot of names.
 You might call it past traumas, secrets, the things you feel ashamed of, or pain you’re carrying over from past relationships.
 Your baggage can come from childhood experiences, romantic relationships, or any trauma you have experienced.
 Our baggage weighs us down and may even prevent us from having healthy relationships; you may be afraid to have secure attachments or become too co-dependent.

 Emotional baggage,” as described above, is a term used to describe unresolved, lingering emotional issues or experiences from the past that continue to affect a person’s present thoughts, feelings, and behaviors.
 This emotional baggage can manifest in various ways, such as trust issues, fears, insecurities, or difficulties in forming or maintaining relationships.
 Carrying this emotional baggage can significantly impact a person’s mental and emotional well-being, affecting their ability to navigate present situations and relationships.
 It often requires recognition, understanding, and sometimes professional support or self-reflection to work through and move past these lingering emotional burdens.